Our house from on the lake. .

 National Public Radio: Tune in and listen online to my favorite radio programs.

-Writers Almanac: Hosted by Garrison Keillor, this is one of my favorite NPR programs.
-A little history and background on different literary figures and a poem read by Garrison.
+Writers Almanac: Hosted by Garrison Keillor, this is one of my favorite radio programs.
+A little history, some background on different literary figures, and a poem read by Garrison.
 It's a great way to start any day.

 Southern Illinois University at Carbondale: My alma mater